kurianbenoy/kurianbenoy-website/_posts/2019-08-10-Deeplearningjapan.md

 [Go here](https://github.com/rois-codh/kmnist)

-### Experiments
+## Experiments

-**Classification Baselines**
+**Classification of Kuzushiji Characters **

+We try to focus on calculating the accuracy of recognising Kuzushiji datasets which in both Kanji and Hiragana, based on pre-processed images of characters from 35 books from the 18th century for datasets Kuzushiji-MNIST, Kuzushiji-49 and Kuzushiji Kanji, each having respectively 9, 49 and 3832 classes for the dataset.

+The following table shows the accuracy of various algorithms which is used in the research paper baseline.
+ROIS-CODH calls out for improving the results on the Kuzushiji dataset and there are even interesting Kaggle competitions to get state of the art results for this competition.The current state of the art model which gives a better performance is **Resnet networks being ensembled over Capsule networks**.

-- gives 98% and 97.33% accuracy for dataset on using PreActResnet18 + manifold mixup
+According to paer we get 97.33% accuracy for dataset on using PreActResnet18 + manifold mixup

-- sketch RNN
+## Domain Transfer

 **Algorithm**
 1. Train two seperate variational autoencoder on pixel version of KanjiVG and Kuzhushiji-Kanji